brendanmcc02/masters-thesis/literature-review/guidance-counselling-literature-review.md

 ## [University Choice Process: A Literature Review on Models and Factors Affecting the Process](https://www.researchgate.net/publication/298334830_University_Choice_Process_A_Literature_Review_on_Models_and_Factors_Affecting_the_Process)

-* *his paper is more concerned with the actual college the person chooses, as opposed to the course itself*
+* *this paper is more concerned with the actual college the person chooses, as opposed to the course itself*
 * This is actually pretty important, because a student doesn't choose a college course that is completely independent to the institution, it is definitely a factor
 * This paper has a good citations regarding different influences of college choice
     * worth checking if I want to do further research